EternityForest/AnyoneCanDoIt/MathELI5.md

 you know that X+Y is 10 feet, if we just ignore concerns about inner outer size for now.

-Now you have 2 simultaneous equation that can be solved to find X and Y.
+Now you have 2 "simultaneous equations" that can be solved to find X and Y.

 Normally, people who are actually learning this stuff start with single equations, and don't progress to simultaneous equations till later.